-We would provide practical, relevant and informative advice, written in plain-English, that was wholly relevant to the offence with which they had been charged.
-This content would be based entirely on the questions prospective clients were asking on Google.
+We would provide practical, relevant and informative advice, written in simple English, that was wholly relevant to the offence for which they had been charged.
+This content would be based entirely on the questions their prospective clients were asking on Google.

 – Remove visitor friction

 85% of Stuart Miller’s online visitors access their site from a mobile device.